shrutis22/Record-Lookup/README.md

-# Record Lookup
+# Record Lookup for Visualforce
-A Record Lookup component which lets you to select records from a selected List View or via a Global Search.
+A Record Lookup component for Visualforce which lets you to select records from a selected List View or via a Global Search.

 ## Problem
 It is difficult to search for records when you have lots of them in your org and when you want the records to be filtered based on a certain condition.
 Everytime we cannot go to the code and add WHERE conditions.
 Categorizing and viewing the records based on certain condition becomes difficult.